crossbrowsertesting/cbt-tunnel-nodejs/README.md

 #####Further options:

+	Tunnel name:
+		There are some cases where multiple tunnels might be necessary, such as when working with multiple development environments.
+In this case, we provide the option to name tunnels so that they may be specifically selected for use in various tests: in the advanced settings in the UI, or by specifying the property "tunnel_name" in the JSON sent to the API.

+		Command line: '--tunnelname TUNNELNAME'
+		Scripted: 'cbt.start({"username":"USERNAME","authkey":"AUTHKEY","tunnelname":"TUNNELNAME"},function(err){ if(!err) do stuff })'

 	HTTP_PROXY:
 		Some corporations use an HTTP proxy for all outbound web traffic.
 The CBT tunnel communicates via wss over port 443 to CrossBrowserTesting.com server to initiate a local connection.
 By default, it will